What Do We Expect When A Dallas Daycare Facility Fails To Protect A Child?

 The Forgotten Child – we recently investigated a case where the daycare facility had taken the kids on a summer field-trip in the van.
 When they got back to the facility, they opened the doors and let the kids run in.
 However, they did not have an adequate counting or supervision system in place to ensure that kids were not missing, specifically left on the van.
 We all know that vehicles should be checked for every place a kid can hide and then locked so that they cannot sneak back on.
 We all know that the kids should be counted and accounted for with a roll call matching the sheet of kids in attendance.
 When this is not done, kids are forgotten and generally bad things happen.
 Think of all the things that could have happened to this kid being left in the parking lot of a daycare facility.

 When the parent showed up, the daycare facility neglected to tell the dad that they could not find the kid in the classroom she was supposed to be.
 Two teachers go running past the father and to the van.
 They find the kid in the van that was in the summer sun with the windows up.
 It was 96 degrees outside, imagine how hot it was in the van.
 The 4-year-old was left in the van for 30 minutes.
-She could have easily died but she was tough.
-The teachers pulled her out and instead of taking her in the front door, they take her around the back of the daycare, through the playground and bring her in a back door.
+She could have easily died.
+The teachers pulled her out and instead of taking her in the front door, they take her around the back of the daycare, through the playground, and bring her in a back door.
 They clean her face and then put her back outside on the playground….
 Alone.
 The dad goes looking for his daughter and finds her outside on the playground crying alone – and unsupervised.
 Then, the teachers act like nothing happened until the daughter tells the dad that they left her in the van.
 The teachers then lie and say it was only 5 minutes and it was her fault she went to get her backpack.
 The dad hires a lawyer and gets the video that shows the horror of what really happened.
 Stay tuned for more here.

 Hope the Kid Doesn’t Talk – We have handled cases where the daycare facility does not tell the parents that something happened to their kid because the daycare teacher and management deemed it a non-serious injury.
 Thus, there was no report, a video was not preserved, and the parents were not notified.
 The daycare providers are not medical doctors or nurses and have zero medical training to identify an injury, let alone a serious one.